 Returning Student/Recent Participant Applicants

-- No additional scores, report cards, or recommendations are required if the student has successfully completed a CTD course (within the last two years) and the student is applying for a course in an eligible subject area.
-Participation in CTD programs that do not have eligibility requirements, such as Tadpole Academy and GLL Family Courses, do not qualify students as returning or recent participants in the Leapfrog program.
+- No additional scores, report cards, or recommendations are required if the student has successfully completed a CTD course within the last two years and the student is applying for a course in an eligible subject area.
+Participation in CTD programs that do not have eligibility requirements, such as Tadpole Academy, GLL Family Courses, and Challenge Lab, do not qualify students as returning or recent participants in Leapfrog.

 Leapfrog courses are specifically designed for students age 4 (PreK) through grade 3 who demonstrate exceptional academic ability and a strong interest in learning.
 Students should apply for courses that are in their subject area of greatest strength and interest.
 The focus of the program is on advancing higher-order and creative-thinking skills in students' talent areas.
 Courses are fast-paced and the curriculum is designed for students who function at least one or two grade levels above their chronological grade placement.
-Families should select a course grade band based on age and the grade level on January 1, 2016.
-Admission criteria vary by subject area and grade completed, as detailed below:
+Families should select a course grade band based on age and their child's grade level as of January 1, 2017.

-Students who participate in Northwestern University’s Midwest Academic Talent Search (NUMATS) in grade 3 may submit EXPLORE test scores to qualify for Leapfrog courses.
-Since EXPLORE is an above-grade-level test, students do not need to score in the 90th percentile on the EXPLORE subtests to qualify, though CTD staff reserves the right to request additional information to make an admission decision.
+- For NUMATS participants: Students who participate in Northwestern University's Midwest Academic Talent Search (NUMATS) in grade 3 may use EXPLORE or PSAT 8/9 test scores to qualify for Leapfrog courses.
+Since both tests are above-grade-level, students do not need to score in the 90th percentile on the EXPLORE or PSAT 8/9 subtests to qualify, though CTD staff reserves the right to request additional information to make an admission decision.

 Because many students age 4 through grade 3 do not have the opportunity for achievement testing within their schools, CTD has a testing program.
-The CTD evaluation consists of achievement tests in letter recognition and reading, early mathematics, general information, and abstract representation.
-Call for testing appointments early, as it may be several weeks between when an appointment is requested and the scheduled testing date, due to testers' availability and the volume of requests.
-We will do our best to accommodate late tests, but enrollment, particularly in first-choice courses, may not be possible.
+The CTD evaluation consists of achievement tests in letter recognition, reading, and early mathematics.
+Request testing appointments in advance of opening a course application, as it may be several weeks between when an appointment is requested and when it is scheduled due to testers' availability and the volume of requests.
+Every effort will be made to accommodate late tests, but enrollment in popular courses may not be possible.

-Comparable evaluations by a school psychologist may be used to demonstrate eligibility for the Leapfrog program only if achievement scores in the areas of mathematics and language arts are included in the test report in the form of nationally normed percentiles.
+Comparable evaluations by a school or private psychologist may be used to demonstrate eligibility only if achievement scores in the areas of mathematics and language arts are included in the test report in the form of nationally normed percentiles.

 - Center for Talent Development Academic Evaluation